josmar-crwdstffng/angular/aio/content/guide/testing-components-scenarios.md

 <div class="alert is-helpful">

-Rather than wonder when the test fixture will or won't perform change detection, the samples in this guide *always call* `detectChanges()` *explicitly*.
+Rather than wonder when the test fixture will or will not perform change detection, the samples in this guide *always call* `detectChanges()` *explicitly*.
 There is no harm in calling `detectChanges()` more often than is strictly necessary.

 </div>